Skip to content

 Unit ConversionMarch 20, 20265 min read

-Decoding 3-Digit Capacitor Codes: A Practical Guide for Engineers and Hobbyists
+Decoding 3-Digit Capacitor Codes: Practical Guide

 Learn how to decode 3-digit capacitor codes into pF, nF, and µF values.
 Worked examples, the math behind the system, and a free online calculator.